riok/mapperly/docs/docs/intro.md

 ## Requirements

 Mapperly supports .NET 5+ and .NET Framework 4.x.
-Mapperly requires at least C# language version 9.
+Mapperly requires at least C# language version 9 and Roslyn 4.0 or later.